 Fashion credits: Thierry Colson top, model's own jeans.

 Skin: Surely this must be one of the most-practiced looks in every fashion girl's repertoire.
 Not that we need to tell you twice, but the key here is to look like you didn't try at all—even if it really took ages—for a chic, lived-in look.
 A matte foundation will let you create some angles with a very light touch of contouring powder.

 Eyes: On the eyes, Lo used a cool brown eyeshadow on the lid, then smudged dark brown kohl into the top and bottom lash lines.
 Her tip: "Push it around with a small brush, cotton tip or your ring finger.
 Apply mascara to the top and bottom, mainly concentrating on the roots for volume rather than length," says Lo.
 Products with a creamy, buildable formula, like the Lash Multi-Effects mascara, will get the best results for this look, adding some serious bulk to your lashes.
 "At the end, I took some moisturizer and lightly tapped it onto the lid to create a glossy feel."

 The aim is for it to look like last night's eye makeup, even though we highly recommend you remove your makeup before going to sleep.
 The French girl is all about a lived-in aesthetic.

-Lip: Keep the classic French red lip looking undone by blotting the colour on, rather than apply the lipstick directly.
+Lip: Keep the classic French red lip looking undone by blotting the color on, rather than apply the lipstick directly.

-"This look was my favourite, which is strange as I’m normally averse to anything matte.
+"This look was my favorite, which is strange as I’m normally averse to anything matte.
 The blurred lip and smudged eye were all kinds of perfect—I felt cool and grungy, but still chic."—Emily

 Photography: Sevak Bebakhani.
 Hair & Makeup: Jasmin Lo.
 Styling: Amanda Stavropoulos.
 Creative Direction: Crystal Andrews.
 Talent: Emily Algar.